 From there you can do and out and back hike to Grey Campground, a popular way to start the W. Or start at Las Torres Hotel and do either an out and back hike to Grey (and if you were thinking about that just do the O!) or opt for a return boat ride at Paine Grande or Grey.

-Other useful information for a trek
+Other useful information for the Torres del Paine trek

 Be aware that you need to carry a valid park’s pass and check in at ranger stations along the O Circuit, even if you’re not planning to stop there.